Local Government Board: Provisional orders

 The board possessed quasi-judicial powers, being able to make legally binding decisions on the bodies under its supervision.
 Examples included the changing of boundaries, raising of loans or the taking on of additional powers.
 These provisional orders were subject to confirmation by Parliament.

 Auditing and accountability

 The board compiled and published financial summaries for each local authority annually.
 It also appointed district auditors and supplied such statistics as might be required by parliament.

 Abolition

 The Ministry of Health Act 1919 (9 & 10 Geo.
 5. c.
 19) abolished the Local Government Board, and all of its powers and duties were transferred to a new department called the Ministry of Health, which also combined the duties of the Insurance Commissioners, the Welsh Insurance Commissioners, the medical duties of the Board of Education, the duties of the Privy Council under the Midwives Acts, and the powers of the Home Secretary in relation to the Children Act 1908 (8 Edw.
 7. c.
 67).
 Most of the Local Government Board staff transferred to the new ministry.

+The powers which the Local Government Board had exercised in relation to roads were transferred to the Ministry of Transport during the period 1919 - 1921.